japsuu/ScaleNet/README.md

 ---

+## Unity Compatibility

+> [!WARNING]
+> Please note that the library is not yet optimized for Unity and **may** require some modifications to work correctly.

+ScaleNet is compatible with Unity 2018.3 and later, but there are some caveats:

+### MessagePack

+ScaleNet uses MessagePack for serialization.
+MessagePack serializes custom objects by generating IL on the fly at runtime to create custom highly tuned formatters for each message type.

+**When using Unity, this dynamic code generation only works when targeting .NET Framework 4.x + mono runtime.
+For all other Unity targets, manual AOT code generation is required.**

+MessagePack provides a tool called `mpc` (MessagePackCompiler) that can generate AOT code for Unity.
+You can find more information about this in the [MessagePack for C# documentation](https://github.com/MessagePack-CSharp/MessagePack-CSharp?tab=readme-ov-file#aot-code-generation-support-for-unityxamarin).

+Here's the quick guide to generate AOT code for Unity:

+1. Acquire `mpc` as a dotnet tool.
+    Install as global tool:
+    ```bash
+    dotnet tool install --global MessagePack.Generator
+    ```
+    or install as local tool.
+This allows you to include the tools and versions that you use in your source control system.
+Run these commands in the root of your repo:
+    ```bash
+    dotnet new tool-manifest
+    dotnet tool install MessagePack.Generator
+    ```
+    If installed as a local tool, on another machine you can "restore" your tool using the `dotnet tool restore` command.

+2. Generate AOT code for your project:
+    ```bash
+    dotnet mpc -i "..\src\Sandbox.Shared.csproj" -o "MessagePackGenerated.cs"
+    ```

+3. Add the generated file to your Unity project.

+4. In Unity, add the `SCALENET_AOT` symbol to your project settings.

+---

 ## Getting Started

-### Prerequisites

-- .NET 8.0 SDK or later

 ### Installation

-> [!NOTE]
-> This project is still in development and is not yet available on NuGet.

 Currently, the preferred way to use ScaleNet is to clone the repository and manually copy the source files into your project.
+ScaleNet includes platform-specific #ifdefs and workarounds for Unity, thus it is not available precompiled.

 ```bash
 git clone https://github.com/japsuu/ScaleNet
 ```

 The server and client code are separated into different projects in the `/src` directory, so you need to copy the correct files into your project:
-- For your server project, you should copy the `ScaleNet.Server` and `ScaleNet` folders into your project.
+- For server, you should copy `ScaleNet.Server` and `ScaleNet` folders into your project.
-- For your client project, you should copy the `ScaleNet.Client` and `ScaleNet` folders into your project.
+- For client, you should copy `ScaleNet.Client` and `ScaleNet` folders into your project.

+If you do not care about separating the server and client code, you can copy the entire `src` folder into your project.

 ### Usage